Fundraising Resources - Contents

 - European Social Fund.

-- Big Lottery Fund can be a good funding source for certain groups – main aim is “to help meet the needs of those at greatest disadvantage in society and to improve the quality of life in the community”.
+- National Lottery Community Fund (was Big Lottery Fund) can be a good funding source for certain groups – main aim is “to help meet the needs of those at greatest disadvantage in society and to improve the quality of life in the community”.

 - Other lottery money sites: